-Psychotherapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut and Florida.
+Highest quality online therapy and psychiatry services in Manhattan as well as New York, New Jersey, Connecticut, Florida, Maryland, Massachusetts, and Texas

 Our FAQs will help you better understand our mental health services, health insurance, and provide answers to common questions about making an appointment, billing, and general Rappore policies.